 William C. Gardner, RNChief Nursing Officer Bartlett Regional Hospital - Rainforest Recovery Center

 William (Billy) Gardner came to Bartlett Regional Hospital in 2009 as Director of Medical and Surgical Nursing Department and most recently accepted additional responsibility as Director of the Critical Care Department.
 Gardner holds a Bachelors in Nursing from the Medical University of South Carolina, Charleston; Master's degree in Nursing, Health Care Management, and Business Administration from the University of Phoenix.Show Bio

-- Alaska ranks 1st in treatment centers servicing/accepting computerized substance abuse treatment per 100,000 residents.
-Wyoming is just 1 spot worse, ranked 2 out of the United States.
+- Alaska ranks 1st in treatment centers servicing/accepting other treatment approaches per 100,000 residents.
+One spot worse is Vermont, ranked 2 in the U.S.

 Alaska Substance Abuse and Mental Health Issues At-A-Glance published by the Substance Abuse and Mental Health Services Administration (SAMHSA) reports that the state of the state in terms of drug and alcohol abuse couldn’t get much worse.

 - Past-month illicit drug use among those in the 12+ age group and the 26+ age group